 Telehealth equipment must meet all state and federal requirements for the transmission or security of health information and comply with the Health Insurance Portability and Accountability Act (HIPAA).
-Providers should consult their legal counsel or compliance officer for guidance on HIPAA-compliant platforms.
+Providers should consult their legal counsel or compliance officer for guidance on

+HIPAA-compliant platforms.
 Health Resources & Services Administration (HRSA) has published resources related to HIPAA compliant telehealth platforms.
 Please note that public-facing sites such as Facebook Live and Twitch should NEVER be used for telehealth.

-Do providers need a letter of support from the Primary Contractor and/or BH-MCO to continue providing telehealth?
+10/18/21 UPDATE: Do providers need a letter of support from the Primary Contractor and/or BH-MCO to continue providing telehealth?

-No, a letter of support is not required to continue providing telehealth after 9/30/21 in accordance with OMHSAS-21-09.
+No, a letter of support is not required to continue providing telehealth after 9/30/21 in accordance with OMHSAS-21-09\.
 A letter of support is only required if requesting a waiver of certain requirements or exclusions such as audio-only Outpatient services.
+For distance exception requests in accordance with OMHSAS-21-09, the Primary Contractor/ County must complete Attachment B.

-Bulletin OMHSAS-21-09 addresses the waiver process for audio-only MH Outpatient, MH Partial Hospital, Mobile Mental Health, D&A Outpatient, Intensive Case Management as well as Distance Exceptions.
+10/18/21 UPDATE: Bulletin OMHSAS-21-09 addresses the waiver process for audio-only MH Outpatient, MH Partial Hospital, Mobile Mental Health, D&A Outpatient, Intensive Case Management as well as Distance Exceptions.
 What is the process for requesting waivers for any other regulatory requirement?